1. Mona Lisa - Leonardo da Vinci - 1503-1519

 Top 5 facts

 (1) Leonardo da Vinci (1452-1519) was a polymath (an expert in various subjects).
 His interests included anatomy/dissection, astronomy, botany, geology, mechanics, optics, painting and poetry.
 He used his knowledge of anatomy to get Mona Lisa's features just right (look at how natural her hands are) and his knowledge of geology in painting the mountainous background.
-Aside from Mona Lisa, da Vinci painted The Last Supper and drew Virtruvian Man.
+Aside from Mona Lisa, da Vinci painted The Last Supper (the world's second most famous religious work, after the Sistine Chapel) and drew Virtruvian Man (the world's most famous drawing).

 (2) Mona Lisa is a painting of Lisa Gherardini, the wife of a Florentine businessman called Francesco del Giocondo.
 Da Vinci's dad, a respected lawyer, suggested to his buddy, Francesco, that da Vinci might paint Francesco's wife.
 'Mona' in Italian is a polite form of address, similar in English to saying 'Madam'.
 So the painting's title really means 'Madam Lisa'.